‘Vanderpump Rules’ Cast Celebrates Tom Sandoval’s Birthday With Gushy Social Media Posts

-Tom Sandoval of Bravo’s hit reality series Vanderpump Rules turned 35-years-old today and cast members have taken to social media to celebrate the renaissance man in all his glory.
-Longtime girlfriend Ariana Madix and best friends Tom Schwartz and Jax Taylor shared heartfelt posts dedicated to Sandoval which fans supported in the comment sections.
+Tom Sandoval of Bravo’s hit reality series Vanderpump Rules turned 35-years-old today, and cast members have taken to social media to celebrate the renaissance man in all his glory.
+Longtime girlfriend Ariana Madix and best friends, Tom Schwartz and Jax Taylor, shared heartfelt posts dedicated to Sandoval, which fans supported in the comment sections.

 Madix’s Instagram post consisted of 10 photos of her alongside Sandoval, with some of him acting silly all by himself.
-One of the newer photos of the couple came from Madix’s recent winter birthday extravaganza which she celebrated alongside Stassi Schroeder.
+One of the newer photos of the couple came from Madix’s recent winter birthday extravaganza, which she celebrated alongside Stassi Schroeder.
 Madix was decked out in a white leotard with white and blue makeup across her face.
 Sandoval sported a silver and black slick wig with colored contacts.

 “Happy birthday you magical stardust being.
 The purest soul I’ve ever known.
 The one who always makes me laugh and makes me feel loved.
 The one who goes above and beyond to make everyone around you happy.
 You’re the greatest and don’t you forget it,” she captioned the photo.

-Madix’s post received over 50,000 likes in under five hours and fans began filling up the comment section with their own well-wishes for Sandoval on his birthday while others complimented the happy couple.
+Madix’s post received over 50,000 likes in under five hours and fans began filling up the comment section with their own well-wishes for Sandoval on his birthday, while others complimented the happy couple.

 Happy birthday you magical stardust being.
 The purest soul I’ve ever known.
 The one who always makes me laugh and makes me feel loved.
 The one who goes above and beyond to make everyone around you happy.
 You’re the greatest and don’t you forget it. ????????????????????????????????????????????????????????